vknell/utd-docs/03-automation-journey/gcp/run/gcp-run.rst

 Run the Playbook
 ================

-Don't forget to save your ``playbook.yml`` file.
+Save and exit your ``playbook.yml`` file.
 Then run your playbook with the following command:

 .. code-block:: console